 Soft Start Anticipated For Singapore Stock Market

-(RTTNews) - The Singapore stock market bounced higher again on Thursday, one day after snapping the six-day winning streak in which it had jumped almost 70 points or 2.3 percent.
-The Straits Times Index now sits just above the 3,230-point plateau although it may be stuck in neutral on Friday.
+(RTTNews) - The Singapore stock market on Tuesday ended the two-day winning streak in which it had gathered more than 20 points or 0.6 percent.
+The Straits Times Index now sits just above the 3,225-point plateau and it may extend its losses on Wednesday.

-The global forecast for the Asian markets is mixed and flat ahead of key U.S. employment data later in the day.
-The European and U.S. markets were mixed and little changed and the Asian markets are expected to follow that lead.
+The global forecast for the Asian markets suggests mild consolidation on growth concerns.
+The European and U.S markets were down and the Asian markets are predicted to open in similar fashion.

-The STI finished modestly higher following gains from the financials, weakness from the industrials and a mixed picture from the property stocks.
+The STI finished modestly lower on Tuesday as losses from the properties, financial shares and REITs were mitigated by support from the industrials.

-Among the actives, Ascendas REIT dropped 0.72 percent, while CapitaLand Investment soared 3.18 percent, City Developments sank 0.60 percent, Comfort DelGro slumped 0.78 percent, DBS Group gained 0.45 percent, Emperador climbed 0.99 percent, Genting Singapore skidded 1.13 percent, Keppel Corp jumped 1.31 percent, Oversea-Chinese Banking Corporation collected 0.64 percent, SATS rallied 2.37 percent, Seatrium Limited added 0.69 percent, SembCorp Industries tumbled 2.01 percent, Singapore Technologies Engineering retreated 1.80 percent, SingTel advanced 0.85 percent, Thai Beverage declined 1.72 percent, Wilmar International surged 4.71 percent, Yangzijiang Financial spiked 2.82 percent, Yangzijiang Shipbuilding plunged 2.31 percent and Mapletree Pan Asia Commercial Trust, Mapletree Industrial Trust, Mapletree Logistics Trust, Hongkong Land, CapitaLand Integrated Commercial Trust, DFI Retail and Frasers Logistics were unchanged.
+Among the actives, Ascendas REIT fell 0.36 percent, while CapitaLand Integrated Commercial Trust retreated 1.04 percent, CapitaLand Investment slid 0.32 percent, City Developments and Mapletree Logistics Trust both sank 0.59 percent, Comfort DelGro dropped 0.78 percent, DBS Group eased 0.27 percent, Keppel Corp declined 1.01 percent, Mapletree Pan Asia Commercial Trust added 0.66 percent, Mapletree Industrial Trust shed 0.43 percent, Oversea-Chinese Banking Corporation skidded 0.79 percent, SATS tumbled 1.15 percent, Seatrium Limited plummeted 1.37 percent, SembCorp Industries climbed 0.97 percent, SingTel lost 0.42 percent, Wilmar International slumped 0.81 percent, Yangzijiang Financial rallied 1.41 percent, Yangzijiang Shipbuilding jumped 1.84 percent and Genting Singapore, Emperador, Hongkong Land, Singapore Technologies Engineering, Thai Beverage, Frasers Logistics and DFI Retail Group were unchanged.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!